Estonia in the Eurovision Song Contest 2012: Competing entries

 On 26 September 2011, ERR opened the submission period for artists and composers to submit their entries up until 12 December 2011.
 All artists and composers were required to have Estonian citizenship or be a permanent resident of Estonia.
 A record 150 submissions were received by the deadline—breaking the previous record of 155, set during the 2010 edition.
 An 11-member jury panel selected 20 semi-finalists from the submissions and the selected songs were announced during the ETV entertainment program Ringvaade on 15 December 2011.
 The selection jury consisted of Owe Petersell (Raadio Elmar chief editor), Toomas Puna (Raadio Sky+ program director), Erik Morna (Raadio 2 head of music), Iiris (musician), Hannaliisa Uusma (musician), Valner Valme (music critic), Siim Nestor (music critic), Henry Kõrvits (musician), Olavi Paide (producer), Koit Raudsepp (Raadio 2 presenter) and Ingrid Kohtla (Tallinn Music Week organiser).

-Among the competing artists were previous Eurovision Song Contest entrants Soul Militia, who represented Estonia as 2XL in 2001 together with Tanel Padar and Dave Benton, Lenna Kuurmaa, who represented Switzerland in 2005 as member of the band Vanilla Ninja, and Malcolm Lincoln, who represented Estonia in 2010.
+Among the competing artists were previous Eurovision Song Contest entrants Soul Militia, who represented Estonia as 2XL in 2001 together with Tanel Padar and Dave Benton, Lenna Kuurmaa, who represented Switzerland in 2005, as member of the band Vanilla Ninja, and Malcolm Lincoln, who represented Estonia in 2010.
 Janne Saar, Mimicry, Orelipoiss, Rolf Roosalu (member of POP Maniacs), Sergei Morgun (member of POP Maniacs), Soul Militia, Traffic and Violina have all competed in previous editions of Eesti Laul.

+Shows

 Semi-finals

-Two semi-final took place on 18 and 25 February 2012, hosted by Piret Järvis.
+The two semi-finals took place on 18 and 25 February 2012, hosted by Piret Järvis.
 The live portion of the shows was held at the ERR studios in Tallinn where the artists awaited the results while their performances, which were filmed earlier at the ERR studios, were screened.
-Ten songs competed in each-semi-final for five spots in the final, with the outcome decided upon by the combination of the votes from a jury panel and a public televote.
+In each semi-final ten songs competed for five spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote which registered 17,858 votes in the first semi-final and 14,839 votes in the second semi-final.
 The jury panel that voted in the semi-finals consisted of Eda-Ines Etti, Owe Petersell, Erik Morna, Tõnis Kahu, Els Himma, Mart Niineste, Jalmar Vabarna, Sven Grünberg, Olav Osolin, Veronika Portsmuth and Valner Valme.